-A professional panel will review all audition materials and consider factors including diversity in age, program, and geograp hic location, proficiency and musicality on the instrument, and alignment of students' personal statement with the Festival's goals.
-String players age 14 who apply for the Symphony Orchestra will be automatically considered for the Overture Orchestra if not selected for the Symphony Orchestra.
+A professional panel will review all audition materials and consider factors including diversity in age, program, and geographic location, proficiency and musicality on the instrument, and alignment of students' personal statement with the Festival's goals.
+Musicians age 14 who apply for the Symphony Orchestra will be automatically considered for the Chamber Orchestra if not selected for the Symphony Orchestra.

-Will the same students who participated in the 2023 festival participate in the 2024 festival?
+Will the same students who participated in the 2020 festival participate in the 2021 festival?

-While past participants who are still eligible to apply may be accepted, they must re-apply to be considered for the 2024 Festival.
+While past participants who are still eligible to apply may be accepted, they must re-apply to be considered for the 2021 Festival.
 All applicants will be evaluated using the same criteria.